 The National Science Foundation (NSF) has awarded an Advanced Technological Education (ATE) grant of $365,508 to Eastern Shore Community College (ESCC) for support of the project Creating Technical Scholars (CTS): A Model for Structured Pathways (Award ID# 1700550).

-Beginning August 1, 2017, the three-year project will seek to create a seamless transition pathway from secondary education to employment in science, technology, engineering, and math (STEM) related fields and high-tech positions.
-The project will be under the direction of John Floyd, Principal Investigator, and Teresa Guy, Co-Principal Investigator.
+Beginning August 1, 2017, the project seeks to create a seamless transition pathway from secondary education to employment in science, technology, engineering, and math (STEM) related fields and high-tech positions.
+The project is under the direction of John Floyd, Principal Investigator, and Debbie Daniels, Co-Principal Investigator.

-ESCC’s CTS project will bring together local high-tech employers, school districts, and four-year institutions to create flexible career pathways beginning in high school and potentially culminating in a Bachelor of Applied Science degree, with an emphasis on recruiting and retaining under-represented populations.
+ESCC’s CTS project brings together local high-tech employers, school districts, and four-year institutions to create flexible career pathways beginning in high school and potentially culminating in a Bachelor of Applied Science degree, with an emphasis on recruiting and retaining under-represented populations.

 Students enrolling in trade programs will have tracks available in a Technical Studies Associate of Applied Science degree to efficiently utilize classes already taken.
 This project fills a gap in short-term training programs that may prepare individuals for immediate employment, but do not serve students who may wish to earn more advanced degrees required for promotion to higher paying jobs within their chosen trade.